aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 window.resourcesRender.indexRender(true);
 ```

-With the property `isNewPjax`, we will only initiate the object Pjax when the JavaScript is loaded first time, and it means that the objct will be initiated at the first time rendering your site.
+With the property `isNewPjax`, we will only initiate the object Pjax when the JavaScript is loaded first time, and it means that the object will be initiated at the first time rendering your site.

 #### Others